emzimmer/oxydevwall/README.md

 ## Description

-Load the Oxygen Builder plugin only for users with privilage access as defined on **Oxygen > Client Control** setting page.
+Load the Oxygen Builder plugin only for users with privilege access as defined on **Oxygen > Client Control** setting page.

 ## Installation